TX-FL-NS-AB - MPG

 eggs hatch in 10–14 days; young larvae feed in groups on leaves;

 older larvae are solitary;

 overwinters as a pupa in spindle-shaped silken cocoon attached lengthwise to tree branch

-Tony Thomas points out: "These cocoons come in 2 forms,
+Tony Thomas points out: "These cocoons come in two forms,

 the slim tight ones